One-Prompt Strikes Back: Sparse Mixture of Experts for Prompt-based Continual Learning: Theoretical Analysis of Prompt-Attention Score Aggregation

-The second inequality follows from the fact that softmax weights are bounded by one.
-The third inequality occurs since the expert $h(\Xbm,\eta)$ is Lipschitz continuous with respect to $\eta$ with some Lipschitz constant $L_1(\Xbm)>0$.
-Denote
+Here, the second inequality occurs as the softmax weight is bounded by one, and the third inequality follows from the fact that the expert $h(\Xbm,\cdot)$ is a Lipschitz function with some Lipschitz constant $L_1(\Xbm)>0$.
+Next, let us denote

 Then, we have

 Now, we will bound two terms in the above right hand side.
 Firstly, since both the input space $\mathcal{\Xbm}$ and the parameter space $\Theta$ are bounded, we have that